-Reviews, Revisions, and Approvals Date Approval Date References reviewed and updated.
-Removed HeartAssist® Pediatric VAD 03/19 as this device is no longer available.
+Reviews, Revisions, and Approvals Date Appr oval Date References reviewed and updated.
+Removed HeartAssist® Pediatric VAD as 03/19 this device is no longer available.
 References reviewed and updated.
 Specialist reviewed.
+12/2020

-12/2020 Annual review.
+Reviews, Revisions, and Approvals Date Appr oval Date Annual review.
 References reviewed and updated.
-Removed ICD-10 10/2021 code Z94.1 and added Z76.82.
+Removed ICD-10 code Z94.1 and added Z76.82.
 Replaced all instances of "member" with members/enrollees.
 Removed mention of Berlin Heart EXCOR Pediatric VAD under II.A as other pediatric VAD's are being approved.
 Added "if FDA approved or approved under the FDA HDE guidelines and used in accordance with the device specific inclusion/exclusion criteria, including body size." to II.
 Added "or age specific to FDA approved guidelines to II.A.1.
 Changed II.A.3 from "Is a candidate for heart transplant" to "As a bridge to heart transplant."
 Revised description of CPT-33990, 33991 and 33992.
+10/2021 Annual review.
+References reviewed and updated to AMA format.
+Changed "review date" in the header to "Date of Last Revision" and "Date" in the revision log header to "Revision Date."
+Added "Cardiac Index (CI) <2.2 L/min/m2, while not on inotropes and meet one of the following criteria: 1.
+No response to optimal medical management (including beta-blockers and ACE inhibitors, if tolerated, for at least 45 out of the last 60 days; 2.
+Presence of advanced heart failure for at least 14 days with dependence on an intra-aortic balloon pump (IABP) or similar temporary mechanical circulatory support for at least 7 days" to Policy/Criteria I.B.4 to reflect update to NCD Ventricular Assist Devices 20.9.1 per CMS.
+Background updated with most recent AHA scientific statement regarding placement of MCS (mechanical circulatory support) devices with no impact on criteria.
+Reviewed by specialist.
+02/2023